raidensakura/raidensakura/README.md

 <a href="https://top.gg/bot/617592844978487316"><img align="center" src="https://top.gg/api/widget/servers/617592844978487316.svg" alt="Top.gg Server Count"></a><br><br>
 My ko-fi link is available here if you prefer not to use GitHub sponsor.<br>
 <a href="https://ko-fi.com/P5P6D65UW"><img align="center" width="200px" src="https://ko-fi.com/img/githubbutton_sm.svg" /></a><br><br>
-If you're an aspiring developer anywhere in my social circle, feel free to reach out to me if you have any hosting needs.
-I keep a server running 24/7 at home as an environment to learn and deploy stuff.
 </p>